What to Consider When Choosing a College as a National Merit Scholar

 - Both are academically demanding.

-Being part of an honors college or program often offers you the private school experience of community with the public school access to resources and reaserch opportunities.
-Honors programs exist at many schools, including public universities, private univerisites, and community colleges.
+Being part of an honors college or program often offers you the private-school experience of community with public-school access to resources and research opportunities.
+Honors programs exist at many schools, including public universities, private universities, and community colleges.

-Also you may want to consider the variety and number of honors-specific classes.
-The USF Honors College, for example, has a broad range of honors courses.
-At USF, honors classes and unique research opportunities come in a university setting that offers more than 180 majors and concentrations.
+Also, you may want to consider the variety and number of honors-specific classes.
+USF's Judy Genshaft Honors College, for example, has a broad range of honors courses.
+At USF, honors classes and unique research opportunities come in a university setting that offers more than 230 majors and concentrations.

 Picking a college is all about research.
 Merit Scholars have an edge there.
-You don’t achieve merit-based excellence without being all about finding, absorbing, and retaining facts.
+You don’t achieve merit-based excellence without serious skills finding, absorbing, and retaining facts.